tscholze/kotlin-surfaceduo-duobahn/README.md

 ## Idea

 ### Fasicilitating an open, federal API
-The [open data / open api project of the German government](https://autobahn.api.bund.dev) contains a lot of information of Auotbahnen (highways) is one of the things I think should be promoted as "hey guys, we have a lot of free (tax-paid) data sets - let's use them our way!".
+The [open data / open api project bund.dev](https://autobahn.api.bund.dev) contains a lot of information of Auotbahnen (highways) is one of the things I think should be promoted as "hey guys, we have a lot of free (tax-paid) data sets - let's use them our way!".

 ### Why the focus on Surface Duo?
 I'm not an Android user, I do not really like this operating system but it has some quite interesting devices in its ecosystem.
 One of them is the Microsoft Surface Duo.
 A dual screen device which could be the first mainstream foldable device for developers.